KritikaJoshi22/Drisht-E/README.md

 # Drisht-E
-A Voice based email system for the visually challenged
+A Voice-based email system for the visually challenged.